aldesantis/hertz-email/README.md

 $ rails g hertz:courier:email:install
 ```

-You will also need to expose the `hertz_email` method in your receiver class:
+You will also need to expose the `hertz_email` method in your receiver class.
+This can be either a single email or an array of emails:

 ```ruby
 class User < ActiveRecord::Base